DLFundamentals/blog/_posts/2026-06-08-directional-neural-collapse.md

     </div>
   </div>

-  <p>The defining signature is the gap between the two curves: variability <em>along</em> the decision axis falls steadily with training, while substantial variance persists in the orthogonal, task-irrelevant subspace.
-Suppressing variance along discriminative directions appears to be an implicit, method-agnostic outcome of self-supervision — even though no objective asks for it and total within-class variance stays high.</p>
+  <p>The important observation is not merely that $\tilde V$ is smaller than $V$.
+It is that training moves them differently.
+Variability <em>along</em> downstream decision axes falls steadily, while substantial orthogonal variance persists.
+SSL is not producing classical class collapse; it is producing a subtler, task-compatible collapse of margins.
+Different objectives arrive at the same geometry, suggesting that directional collapse is a broad consequence of learning invariances rather than an artifact of one loss.</p>

   <div class="diagram-wrap fade-in">
     <svg viewBox="0 0 620 230" xmlns="http://www.w3.org/2000/svg" style="width:100%;max-width:620px;display:block;margin:auto">